 2008 was a busy year for us.
 We released seven records (SQR008 through SQR014), half of our label's entire catalog.
 These releases included dynamic new material from label stalwarts Cantilever and Conifer Rock, in which both artists explored new sonic territory -- acoustic songwriting, microscopic instrumentals, etc. We also brought you the debut recordings from Timwarrenmusic (SQR010) and Tokyo Morose (SQR014), two new additions to our artist roster that took our music in unexpected new directions.

-ects lined up, particularly for the next two months.
+2009 is looking to be just as exciting -- we have a number of projects lined up, particularly for the next two months.
 We're also trying some new things, like getting into short films, experimenting more with packaging design for our albums, and finding new ways to get our music into your hands.

-ere are five new releases we have lined up for the next few weeks:
+Here are five new releases we have lined up for the next few weeks:

 SQR018 - Conifer Rock / Exploded Views